anqooqie/proconlib/tools/next_combination.hpp.md

 bool next_combination(Iterator first, Iterator k, Iterator last);
 ```

-It generates the next combination in the manner of n-choose-r.
+It generates the next combination as n-choose-r.
 It returns `true` if the next combination exists, `false` otherwise.

 ## Usage